RallyTechServices/field-editors-by-portfolio-item/README.md

 ## Development Notes
 Note that this scans revision history because lookback doesn't hold information about text fields.

+This is an example of using parallel chunking -- splitting the query into smaller bits that can be run in parallel.
+(When 2500 items are found and we query for all of their revision histories in a giant OR statement, we sometimes get "communications failure".)

 ### First Load

 If you've just downloaded this from github and you want to do development,